A B.C. transgender woman who accused multiple aestheticians of discrimination for refusing to wax her male genitalia has had her case dismissed.

-Cousineau dismissed all seven complaints, and has ordered Yaniv to pay the respondents $2,000 each.
+Cousineau dismissed all seven complaints, and has ordered Yaniv to pay three of the respondents $2,000 each.

 At the heart of the case was whether the women had discriminated against Yaniv for refusing to wax her male genitalia when she had sought a Brazilian wax.

 Cousineau said she was satisfied that Yaniv has male genitals, though noted she was repeatedly evasive about the matter during testimony.

 Yaniv argued that a Brazilian refers to any waxing of the genital area regardless of who it is performed upon, while the respondents argued it refers to the procedure around a vulva only, and that the same procedure involving a penis or scrotum is referred to as a “brozilian” or “manzilian.”